 The first three are apps but they also have a deluge of images to use.
 You can find and edit images with these apps.
 Design Bundles and Creative Fabrica offer packages of sublimation print ready images at a low cost.
 Great for holidays, themes, events, or specific items for sublimation.
 The last five are stock image repositories.
 You’ll have to explore them to find images for your sublimation designs.

 Finding images for your sublimation projects has a few methods.
 You can obtain stock images to use or alter to suit your needs.
 Or you can hunt around bundle sites to find designs that appeal to you.
 If you want easy bundle sites are a good choice.
-If you like to customize designs stock image sites and an app of your choice will suit you well.
+If you like to customize designs then stock image sites and an app of your choice can suit you well.

 You can make your own using GIMP, Canva, Adobe Express, or Inkscape.
 You can also download royalty free images from Pixabay, Unsplash, or Google creative common images for use.